Leonardo-Boss/suckless-site/st.suckless.org/patches/fix_keyboard_input.md

 - Leonard suggests to bind the CSI sequence that starts an escape sequence to `0x9b` instead of `0x1b` (Esc) followed by `0x5b` (left bracket, [).
 This removes the double use of the Esc key in terminals.
-Programs that run in terminals always have to work around the doulbe use of the Esc key by introducing a timeout that has to pass before a press of the plain Esc key is acted upon.
+Programs that run in terminals always have to work around the double use of the Esc key by introducing a timeout that has to pass before a press of the plain Esc key is acted upon.
 For example in vim the timeout is set by the `ttimeout` and `ttimeoutlen` setting.
-If you want to get rid of the double use and the timeout, replace all occurences of `\033[` with `\233` in the key defition.
+If you want to get rid of the double use and the timeout, replace all occurrences of `\033[` with `\233` in the key definition.
   In addition, settings in your CLI programs have to be adjusted to disable the timeout.